pretix/pretix/doc/plugins/exhibitors.rst

 Exhibitor profile
 """""""""""""""""

-Upon login and in regular intevals after that, the API should fetch the exhibitors profile.
+Upon login and in regular intervals after that, the API should fetch the exhibitors profile.
 This serves two purposes:

 * Checking if the authorization code is actually valid